 Several states have title protection laws for terms such as "Doctor", "Physician", etc., including Georgia, where Ms. Edwards is located.
 Georgia Code § 43-34-22 states the following:

 Indeed, it's pretty clear what Ms. Edwards is trying to imply when she points to the "Dr." on her white coat, in reference to a patient stating "I thought I was meeting with a doctor".
-In the context of Georgia law, such antics might be legally questionable at best and outright illegal at worst.
+In the context of Georgia law, such antics might be legally questionable at best.

-Ms. Edwards later posted a follow-up video on TikTok in a misguided attempt to clarify her position, but at the end, she doubles down further on her use of the protected title "Doctor" - "But at the end of the day, it's doctor to you, and I said what I said!"
+Ms. Edwards later posted in the comments and even created a follow-up video on TikTok in a misguided attempt to clarify her position, but ultimately, she doubles down further on her use of the protected title "Doctor" - "But at the end of the day, it's doctor to you, and I said what I said!"
 Ms. Edwards also talks about not wanting to be a physician and choosing not to go to medical school, but at the same time, says that "I can do just about everything a physician can do."
-Which is a little concerning, because unlike a physician with an unrestricted medical license, she certainly can't be doing surgery...
+Which is a little concerning, because unlike a physician with an unrestricted medical license, she certainly can't do everything a physician can do, legally at least.

 Let us take this opportunity to further expound on the topic of having a mere fraction of a physician's training.
 According to her LinkedIn, Ms. Edwards never completed a bachelor's level nursing degree while at (The) Ohio State University.
 Instead, she completed a ~1-year MSN-granting registered nursing program at Columbia University, likely the 15-month Masters Direct Entry Program For Non-Nurses.